Babcock & Wilcox Enterprises (NYSE:BW) Now Covered by DA Davidson

-DA Davidson began coverage on shares of Babcock & Wilcox Enterprises (NYSE:BW) in a research report sent to investors on Thursday, Analyst Ratings Network reports.
-The brokerage issued a buy rating and a $10.00 target price on the technology company’s stock.
+Equities research analysts at DA Davidson initiated coverage on shares of Babcock & Wilcox Enterprises (NYSE:BW) in a note issued to investors on Wednesday, Benzinga reports.
+The firm set a “buy” rating and a $10.00 price target on the technology company’s stock.
+DA Davidson’s price objective would indicate a potential upside of 3.09% from the company’s previous close.

-Separately, B. Riley initiated coverage on shares of Babcock & Wilcox Enterprises in a research note on Thursday, February 18th.
-They issued a buy rating and a $12.00 price objective for the company.
+Other analysts also recently issued research reports about the stock.
+B. Riley started coverage on shares of Babcock & Wilcox Enterprises in a report on Thursday, February 18th.
+They issued a “buy” rating and a $12.00 target price for the company.
+Lake Street Capital started coverage on shares of Babcock & Wilcox Enterprises in a research note on Wednesday.
+They issued a “buy” rating and a $12.00 price target for the company.

-Babcock & Wilcox Enterprises (NYSE:BW) last released its quarterly earnings data on Tuesday, March 9th.
-The technology company reported $0.19 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.16) by $0.35.
-The company had revenue of $149.90 million during the quarter.
+Babcock & Wilcox Enterprises (NYSE:BW) last posted its quarterly earnings data on Tuesday, March 9th.
+The technology company reported $0.19 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.16) by $0.35.
+The firm had revenue of $149.90 million during the quarter.

-A number of institutional investors have recently modified their holdings of BW.
-Charles Schwab Investment Management Inc. increased its stake in shares of Babcock & Wilcox Enterprises by 17.8% during the 3rd quarter.
+Several hedge funds have recently modified their holdings of BW.
+Charles Schwab Investment Management Inc. grew its stake in shares of Babcock & Wilcox Enterprises by 17.8% during the third quarter.
 Charles Schwab Investment Management Inc. now owns 161,814 shares of the technology company’s stock worth $376,000 after purchasing an additional 24,415 shares in the last quarter.
-Squarepoint Ops LLC increased its stake in shares of Babcock & Wilcox Enterprises by 256.6% during the 3rd quarter.
-Squarepoint Ops LLC now owns 80,184 shares of the technology company’s stock worth $186,000 after purchasing an additional 57,696 shares in the last quarter.
-BlackRock Inc. increased its stake in shares of Babcock & Wilcox Enterprises by 0.5% during the 4th quarter.
-BlackRock Inc. now owns 620,257 shares of the technology company’s stock worth $2,177,000 after purchasing an additional 3,206 shares in the last quarter.
-Wells Fargo & Company MN increased its stake in shares of Babcock & Wilcox Enterprises by 184.4% during the 4th quarter.
-Wells Fargo & Company MN now owns 7,749 shares of the technology company’s stock worth $27,000 after purchasing an additional 5,024 shares in the last quarter.
-Finally, Renaissance Technologies LLC increased its stake in shares of Babcock & Wilcox Enterprises by 133.0% during the 4th quarter.
-Renaissance Technologies LLC now owns 420,280 shares of the technology company’s stock worth $1,475,000 after purchasing an additional 239,892 shares in the last quarter.
-43.28% of the stock is owned by institutional investors.
+Squarepoint Ops LLC lifted its position in Babcock & Wilcox Enterprises by 256.6% in the third quarter.
+Squarepoint Ops LLC now owns 80,184 shares of the technology company’s stock valued at $186,000 after acquiring an additional 57,696 shares during the last quarter.
+BlackRock Inc. lifted its position in Babcock & Wilcox Enterprises by 0.5% in the fourth quarter.
+BlackRock Inc. now owns 620,257 shares of the technology company’s stock valued at $2,177,000 after acquiring an additional 3,206 shares during the last quarter.
+Wells Fargo & Company MN lifted its position in Babcock & Wilcox Enterprises by 184.4% in the fourth quarter.
+Wells Fargo & Company MN now owns 7,749 shares of the technology company’s stock valued at $27,000 after acquiring an additional 5,024 shares during the last quarter.
+Finally, Renaissance Technologies LLC lifted its position in Babcock & Wilcox Enterprises by 133.0% in the fourth quarter.
+Renaissance Technologies LLC now owns 420,280 shares of the technology company’s stock valued at $1,475,000 after acquiring an additional 239,892 shares during the last quarter.
+Hedge funds and other institutional investors own 43.28% of the company’s stock.

 About Babcock & Wilcox Enterprises